-The GIS Gateway provides a powerful and robust way to manage data-exchange settings that allow the user to quickly load and save data between InfoWater Pro and GIS data sources.
+The GIS Gateway provides a powerful and robust way to manage data-exchange settings that allows you to quickly load and save data between InfoWater Pro and GIS data sources.

 The GIS Gateway is designed for seamless and manual data transfer between InfoWater Pro and GIS data sources.
 The data-exchange settings are set up once and can be re-used in the future.

-To open up the GIS Gateway, go to the InfoWater Pro tab → the Edit group, select the GIS Gateway button.
+To open up the GIS Gateway, go to the InfoWater Pro tab → the Edit group, and click GIS Gateway.

 The GIS Exchange window includes a window showing the existing GIS Exchange Clusters, a window presenting details about the selected GIS Exchange Cluster, and multiple buttons used to to create and utilize the GIS Exchange Clusters.
 The following summarizes the items found within the GIS Gateway window:

 GIS Exchange Cluster: A GIS Exchange Cluster defines a set of data-exchange parameters that control how data is loaded from GIS data to InfoWater Pro and saved data InfoWater Pro to geodatabases.